enspandi/ember-statecharts/tests/dummy/app/templates/docs/index.md

 with the requested data in their applications and make sure to always display the correct representation of that state to their users.

-* This representation of client-side state has to **react continiously to internal and external events**:
+* **We are building complex reactive systems** because the representation of client-side state has to **react continiously to internal and external events**:

   * __Internal events__ - events triggered by the user like clicks, text input etc.
   * __External events__ - events triggered by the outside like server responses,